MichaelKaaden/express-rest-api/README.md

 This seed uses Swagger-UI for documentation purposes.
-As [this stackoverflow answer](http://stackoverflow.com/questions/31300756/can-swagger-autogenerate-its-yaml-based-on-existing-express-routes) suggests, you need to create the swagger.json for yourself.
+As [this stackoverflow answer](http://stackoverflow.com/questions/31300756/can-swagger-autogenerate-its-yaml-based-on-existing-express-routes) suggests, you need to create the swagger.json manually.
-Else you'd need to use the swagger utilities inside your Express application instead of using vanilla Express.